gkontogiannhs/Eurostat-Scraper-Visualizer/README.md

 This method, at first, checks if the given filename is already locally downloaded.
 If not, the inner method *download_file(url, filename)* is executed and with the help of *urlretrieve()* function downloads the associated file.
 Then, user is asked to give the two countries of his choice, processes the data (according to the above) and loads them to a *pandas DataFrame*.

 ### :large_orange_diamond: dfi.get_title(self)
-This method automatically scrapes and returns the associated title of the dataset once every *dfi* isntance is a file proccess
+This method automatically scrapes and returns the associated title of the dataset, once every *dfi* isntance is a file proccess

 ### :large_orange_diamond: dfi.plot_data(self)
 This method, for every downloaded-proccessed file, creates a histogram which y-axis label is autocompoleted by dfi.get_title(self)